soupslurpr/BeauTyXT/CONTRIBUTING.md

 If you want to suggest a feature or notify us about a bug, please use the issue tracker.

+When trying to imolement a feature, please make sure to discuss the planned implementation in the issue for the feature and get approval from @soupslurpr before working on it to ensure it meets the project's requirements.

-If you need help with development or have questions its recommended to join the BeauTyXT room on matrix at https://matrix.to/#/#beautyxt:matrix.org and ask for help there from [soupslurpr](https://github.com/soupslurpr), the lead developer.
+If you need help with development or have questions it's recommended to join the BeauTyXT room on matrix at https://matrix.to/#/#beautyxt:matrix.org and ask for help there from [soupslurpr](https://github.com/soupslurpr), the lead developer.